 - 1. The Law should remain as currently drafted and set one maximum suspension timeframe for elected or appointed officials, whether or not they serve in a full-time capacity. - 2.
-The Law should be amended as follows to reflect the fact that some officials serve in a full-time capacity: - 120.8-2.
-Sanctions and penalties may include: - (d) Suspension.
+The Law should be amended as follows to reflect the fact that some officials serve in a fulltime capacity:

+(d) Suspension.
 An official may be suspended from performing his or her duties as an official for one (1) consecutive a period of time, not to exceed (#) meetings, or (#) sixty (60) days if the official serves in a full-time capacity.